 The listed toolkits below are essential reads to facilitate your role as a line manager and manage wellbeing in teams:

-- Understand your role as a manager and the six key areas of work design that to prevent work-place stress: HSE Management Standards
+- Understand your role as a manager and the six key areas of work design to prevent work-place stress: HSE Management Standards

 - Reflect on the actions that every manager can take to make sure stress doesn’t get in the way of success: CIPD 6 Steps to help your team thrive at work